disnana/DictSQLite/dictsqlite_v2/dictsqlite/docs/MIGRATION_FROM_1.8.8_EN.md

 3) Serialization / storage_mode
    - Default `storage_mode='pickle'` preserves many existing workflows.
 If your old code stored pickled bytes manually, be aware that:
-     - When you used to store raw pickled bytes, the wrapper in v4 may still return bytes; you can use `pickle.loads()` to decode.
+     - When you used to store raw pickled bytes, the current wrapper may still return bytes; you can use `pickle.loads()` to decode.
      - If you rely on non-pickled JSONB formats, set `storage_mode='jsonb'` explicitly when opening.

 4) Safe Pickle
    - If you want to enable safer decoding for untrusted data, set `enable_safe_pickle=True` and optionally set `safe_pickle_allowed_modules=['myapp']`.
-   - When enabled, v4 will validate pickled payloads and raise on suspicious objects.
+   - When enabled, the current wrapper will validate pickled payloads and raise on suspicious objects.

 5) Bulk operations and performance
    - For loops of db[key] = value still work and are buffered by default.
 For best throughput, use `bulk_insert(dict_or_iter)` which is optimized for large batches.